pisv/gethandly.wiki-playground/Step-Zero.md

 to use them as a basis for further development while following along with instructions of the next step: [[Basic Model|Step One]].

-_In general, there is a separate sub-module repository hosting source code for a particular step of our running example.
+**Note:** In general, there is a separate sub-module repository hosting source code for a particular step of our running example.
 Each subsequent step takes the source code of the preceding step and adds some more functionality.
-In that way, you can always checkout the source code of the previous step and use it as a starting point for development of the current step's functionality._
+In that way, you can always checkout the source code of the previous step and use it as a starting point for development of the current step's functionality.

 <sub>[*] When importing example projects with the import wizard,
 don't select the option __Search for nested projects__</sub>